dglazkov/polymath/README.md

 }
 ```

-Then they run their client like: `python3 -m sample.client --config client.SECRET.cong "query"`.
+Then they run their client like: `python3 -m sample.client "query"`.

 You'll also want to generate a token for yourself too so you have access to your private libraries.